-To achieve a sustainable and equitable COVID-19 vaccine access across the city, the PDPH is building a broad vaccine administration network, most of which is based on established health care providers.
+To achieve sustainable and equitable COVID-19 vaccine access across the city, PDPH is building a broad vaccine administration network, most of which is based on established health care providers.
 To enroll as COVID-19 vaccination providers, organizations must meet requirements established by the Centers for Disease Control and Prevention (CDC) for vaccine handling and complete a CDC provider enrollment agreement.
 As part of this process, providers must meet rigorous vaccine storage and handling requirements, as well as document the ability to electronically report immunization data within 24 hours using systems approved by PDPH.

-As of late February, 128 provider sites were enrolled to receive vaccines.
+As of March 22, 232 provider sites were enrolled to receive vaccines.

-· Hospitals/health systems
+Hospitals/health systems

 All acute care hospitals have vaccinated their own health care workers in their occupational health units.
 They are now inviting patients who meet Phase 1b eligibility criteria for vaccination.
 In addition, several hospitals are operating community-located mass vaccination clinics, often in partnership with religious organizations or other community-based organizations.
-In a unique arrangement, the Children's Hospital of Philadelphia began vaccinating teachers, school support staff, and childcare workers the week of February 22.
+In a unique arrangement, the Children's Hospital of Philadelphia (CHOP) began vaccinating teachers, school support staff, and childcare workers the week of February 22.
+As of March 22, CHOP administered 19,233 first doses and 3,150 second doses through these clinics.